eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-networking.md

 3. **Encryption** : How to make the connection private and authenticated?

 - `noise` : framework for building security protocols, fast, default choice for many, Noise XX handshake for mutual authentication.
-- `tls` (Transport Layer Security) : strong securtity guarantees, mututal authentication done using peer's key
+- `tls` (Transport Layer Security) : strong security guarantees, mututal authentication done using peer's key
 - `secio` : deprecated due to complexity and lower assurance compared to Noise/TLS.

 4. **Multiplexing** : How to open multiple logical streams over the same connection?